-Here is a price list for dryer parts that commonly fail or need replacing:
+The type of replacement parts your dryer needs will impact your repair costs.
+Here is a list of average prices for dryer parts that commonly fail or need replacing:

 - Door latch: $5